 Dive into the depths of pharmaceutical formulation, uncovering the scientific underpinnings of drug discovery, manufacturing, and more.
-What truly sets this programme apart is the exciting Cosmetic Science extension, connecting you with the booming cosmetics industry.
-You will have the golden chance to spend a year gaining hands-on experience with industry partners through work-based learning (WBL).
-Plus, this programme equips you with marketing and entrepreneurship skills to forge you on the path to becoming a high-demand future pharmaceutical leader.
+What truly sets this programme apart is the unique Cosmetic Science extension, connecting you with the rapidly growing cosmetics industry and making this programme highly sought after.
+Beyond pharmaceutical knowledge, you’ll gain essential marketing and entrepreneurship skills, empowering you to lead and innovate in the pharmaceutical sector.

 Intake Month